MJ Melendez Player Props: Royals vs. Braves

-After going 2-for-5 with a double and three RBI in his last game, MJ Melendez and the Kansas City Royals take on the Atlanta Braves (who will hand the ball to Charlie Morton) at 8:10 PM ET on Friday.
+The Kansas City Royals and MJ Melendez, who went 1-for-4 with a double last time in action, take on Bryce Elder and the Atlanta Braves at Kauffman Stadium, Saturday at 4:10 PM ET.

-In his last game, he collected three RBI (going 2-for-5 with a double) against the Rangers.
+In his most recent game he had a one-hit performance (1-for-4) against the Braves.

 MJ Melendez Game Info & Props vs. the Braves